pandas-dev/pandas/doc/source/user_guide/scale.rst

        counts = counts.add(df['name'].value_counts(), fill_value=0)
    counts.astype(int)

-Some readers, like :meth:`pandas.read_csv` offer parameters to control the ``chunksize`` when reading a single file.
+Some readers, like :meth:`pandas.read_csv`, offer parameters to control the ``chunksize`` when reading a single file.

 Manually chunking is an OK option for workflows that don't